- Faucets & Drains

 There are two basic styles of copper kitchen sinks, standard kitchen sink style—which can be installed in either an under counter mount or a drop-in mount—and farmhouse sink style.
 The rustic nature of copper sinks lends itself well to the farmhouse sink style.
 Sometimes referred to as apron front sinks, farmhouse sinks come in a variety of sizes, shapes and in different configurations—i.e. single well, double well and even triple well versions.

 Bathroom sinks are generally available in three styles: vessel, drop-in or under counter mount.
-Under counter mount and drop in are essentially the same style, often differing only in the finish applied at the rim or lip area.
-A drop in version may have a border of décorative detailing, while an under counter mount will usually be completely flat.
+Under counter mount and drop in are essentially the same styles, often differing only in the finish applied at the rim or lip area.
+The drop may have a border of décorative detailing, while an under counter mount will usually be completely flat.
 Be sure to order the proper lip style to accommodate your bathroom décor project.

 Working with a copper sink company that offers custom sinks will open up a world of possibilities.
 A company that has a direct relationship with the artisans can help you get exactly the options you need in your copper kitchen or copper bath sink.